DarrenCoppinger/milestone-project-2/README.md

     4. Alter the screen size from desktop size down to mobile (sm) size to check that footer is responsive.
 At the sm screen size the footer should reform into two rows of two columns.
 5. Review of all functionality and responsiveness on mobile screen size by using <a href="https://www.responsinator.com/">Responsinator</a>

-#### About

-#### Writing

-#### Gallery
+#### Map

-#### Contact
+#### Submissions

 ## Development

-This project was developed using the IDE Colud9.
+This project was developed using the IDE Cloud9.
 Updates to the project were committed to git.
 These updates where then pushed to GitHub where they were stored in a public directory.

 Committing and pushing updates was done through cloud9s inbuilt functionality.

 To deploy these pages to GitHub pages for the GitHub repository, the following method was used.
 1. Logged into my GitHub account (https://github.com/DarrenCoppinger)
 2. Go to Repository tab.
-3. Click the repository called "playwright-milestone-project"
+3. Click the repository called "milestone-project-2"
 4. Go to the "Settings" tab at the top of the page and click it.
 5. Scroll down the "Settings" page to the "GitHub Pages" section.
 6. In the "Sources" subsection select "Master Branch" from the drop-down menu currently labelled none.
 This refreshes the page and publishes the project.